Game balance: Overpowered and underpowered

-The terms “overpowered” (OP) and “underpowered” (UP) are used on game elements and mechanics that are too good or bad to describe a lack of game balance.
+The terms "overpowered" (OP) and "underpowered" (UP) are used on game elements and mechanics that are too good or bad to describe a lack of game balance.
 More precisely, if a game element is too strong even with the highest possible cost, it is overpowered.
 If it is too weak even with the lowest possible cost, it is underpowered.
 On the other hand, a game element might simply be too expensive or not expensive enough for the benefit it provides.

 Colloquially, overpowered is often used when describing a specific class in an RPG, a specific faction in strategic games, or a specific tactic, ability, weapon or unit in various games.
 For something to be deemed overpowered, it is either the best choice in a disproportionate number of situations (marginalizing other choices) and/or excessively hard to counter by the opponent compared to the effort required to use it.

 Underpowered often refers to when describing a specific class in an RPG, a specific faction in strategic games, or a specific tactic, ability, weapon or unit in various games as far weaker than average, resulting in it being always one of the worst options to pick in most situations.
-In such way, it is often marginalized by other choices because it's inherently weaker than similar options or it's much more easily countered by opponents.
+In such way, it is often marginalized by other choices, due to being inherently weaker than similar options or much more easily countered by opponents.